-Clause Requirement Document Reference Transport for NSW (TfNSW) has developed an Environment and Sustainability Policy (Appendix A) for Sydney Metro Delivery Office (SMDO).
+Clause Requirement Document Reference 1.3 Transport for NSW (TfNSW) has developed an Environment and Sustainability Policy (Appendix A) for Sydney Metro Delivery Section 1.3 Office (SMDO).
 Principal Contractors will be required to undertake their works in accordance with this policy.
-The policy reflects a commitment in the delivery of the project to: Align with, and support, Transport for NSW (TfNSW) Environment & Sustainability Policy.
+The policy reflects a commitment in the delivery of the project to: Appendix D Align with, and support, Transport for NSW (TfNSW) Environment & Sustainability Policy.
 Optimise sustainability outcomes, transport service quality, and cost effectiveness.
-0 10 1.3 Develop effective and appropriate responses to the challenges of climate change, carbon management, resource and waste management, land use integration, customer and community expectation, and heritage and biodiversity conservation.
-Section 1.3 Appendix D Be environmentally responsible, by avoiding pollution, enhancing the natural environment and reducing the project ecological footprint, while complying with all applicable environmental laws, regulations and statutory obligations.
+Develop effective and appropriate responses to the challenges of climate change, carbon management, resource and waste management, land use integration, customer and community expectation, and heritage and biodiversity conservation.
+Be environmentally responsible, by avoiding pollution, enhancing the natural environment and reducing the project ecological footprint, while complying with all applicable environmental laws, regulations and statutory obligations.
 Be socially responsible by delivering a workforce legacy which benefits individuals, communities, the project and industry, and is achieved through collaboration and partnerships.
-The key environmental obligations to be addressed are contained within: Legislative requirements.
-2 Project approval documentation.
-Section 0 Conditions of Approval.
-Cochort Environment Protection Licences.
+2 The key environmental obligations to be addressed are contained within: Section Error!
+Reference source not f Legislative requirements. ound.
+Project approval documentation.
+Conditions of Approval.
+Environment Protection Licences.
 Other permits, approval and licences.
 Standards and guidelines.
 2.1 Table 1.1 (of the CEMF) identifies key NSW environmental legislative requirements and their application to Sydney Metro C&SW construction works, current as at the date of this document.
 TfNSW and its Contractors should regularly review their legislative requirements.
-Section 0
+Section Error!
+Reference source not found.